Italian Meringue Cookies (Easy Spumini Recipe)

 Step by Step Instructions

-- Preheat your oven to 100 celsius (convectional setting) and line a baking sheet with parchment paper or a silicone baking mat
+- Preheat your oven to 100 celsius (conventional setting, not fan-forced) and line a baking sheet with parchment paper or a silicone baking mat

 - In the mixer bowl of a stand mixer, place the egg whites and cream of tartar.